 Singapore, Malaya and the Overseas Chinese...

+Tan Kah Kee (陈嘉庚), an important industrialist, decided to return to Beijing (see Part 3).
+The rest of his family stayed in Singapore.
 The position of the Overseas Chinese in Malaysia is complicated, because of the existence of the Malayan Communist Party (MCP).
 The MCP is almost entirely composed of Overseas Chinese.
-In June 1948, the MCP starts its armed struggle against the British colonizers.
-As soon as the CCP has established control, the CCP provides the MCP with literature and propaganda.
-It is unable to provide material support.
+In June 1948, the MCP started its armed struggle against the British colonizers.
+As soon as the CCP had established control, the CCP provided the MCP with literature and propaganda.
+It was unable to provide material support.
+The CCP had never explicitly endorsed the MCP or encouraged the Chinese community in Malaya to participate in the insurgency.
+As of early 1951, it was evident that the party had withdrawn any implicit or ambiguous suggestions of approval for Overseas Chinese engaging in armed resistance against the British.

 The MCP failed to win the struggle.
 In 1952, the British government expelled 700 Overseas Chinese.
 They found work at state farms on the island Hainan.